 A refresher course must be completed EVERY THREE YEARS in order to continue conducting human participant research at UMB.

 NIH-funded investigators and clinical trial site staff who are responsible for the conduct, management and oversight of NIH-funded clinical trials are required to be trained in Good Clinical Practice.
 GCP training must be refreshed at least every three years in order remain current with regulations, standards and guidelines.

 Courses that will be accepted at University of Maryland, Baltimore are:

-- CITI Good Clinical Practice for Social and Behavioral Research, eLearning Course;
+- Good Clinical Practice for Social and Behavioral Research, eLearning Course;

 * Recipients of GCP training are expected to retain documentation of their training